sharonajayi/Distributed-Data-Structures/README.md

 **-> Server variables & methods:**

-Linked List<int>
+private LinkedList<Integer> data - hold all the data the client wants

+private Hastable<Integer, LinkedList<Integer>> - hold the data each client commited

+private Date timeStamp

+protected boolean available

+private static ArrayList<EchoServers> allServers
-Static variable that holds all Server objects: used to find which servers need to be updated
+       - Static variable that holds all Server objects: used to find which servers need to be updated

+private ArrayList<String[]> memoryLog

 Array (String[]) of size 3
 - [0] = IP address